What are hiccups?

 Are hiccups serious?

 Your baby will normally stop hiccupping within 5 - 10 minutes.
-If your baby's hiccups do not within a couple of hours it is important to see a doctor.
+If your baby's hiccups do not settle within a couple of hours it is important to see a doctor.

 What you can do

 If your baby is frequently bothered by hiccupping you may find you can reduce the incidence by slowing her feeding down and/or stopping for more frequent burping.
-(Once your baby has started to hiccup, further attempts at burping probably won't help.)
+(Once your baby has started to hiccup, further attempts at burping probably won't help).

 There is no guaranteed way to stop your baby from hiccupping once she has started.
 However offering her something to drink may help, i.e. a breastfeed or some water.
 On the other hand, because hiccups will not cause your baby any distress it's not necessary to do anything to try to stop her, as the hiccups will generally stop on their own within 5 -10 minutes.
-(If she's hiccupping and is also distressed, her distress is more likely due to other reasons.)
+(If she's hiccupping and is also distressed, her distress is more likely due to other reasons).

 Written by Rowena Bennett.

-© Copyright www.babycareadvice.com 2020.
+© Copyright www.babycareadvice.com 2024.
 All rights reserved.
 Permission from author must be obtained to copy or reproduce any part of this article.